-Ad۱ vise impacted public to immediately gather everyone indoors and complete the following: Close and lock windows and outside doors - if possible, tape the gaps around door frames.
-Extinguish fires in fireplaces - if possible, close the damper.
-Turn off appliances or equipment that either uses inside air, blows out inside air or sucks in outside air, such as: Gas stoves and gas fireplaces • Clothes dryers • Air conditioners Bathroom and kitchen fans Built in vacuum systems Turn down furnace thermostats to the minimum setting.
-Leave all inside doors open.
-Avoid using the telephone, except for emergencies, so that you can be contacted by emergency personnel. П Stay tuned to local radio for possible information updates or for further instructions.
-Even if you see people outside do not leave until told to do so.
-Remain indoors until further instructions are provided. ш Keniani indoors until further instructions are provided.
-If y ou are unable to follow these instructions, please notify emergency response personnel.
-4.6 5.4 Post Shelter-in-Place Instructions Aft er the hazardous substance has passed through the area, emergency response personnel will contact all s sheltered persons with instructions to: Ventilate the building by opening all windows and doors.
-Turn on fans, turn up thermostats, and furnace circulating fans.
-Once the building is ventilated, return all heating, ventilating and other equipment to normal.
-Ado ditional instructions may need to be provided based on the specifics of the emergency.
+Advise impacted public to immediately gather everyone indoors and complete the following:

+- □ Close and lock windows and outside doors if possible, tape the gaps around door frames. - □ Extinguish fires in fireplaces if possible, close the damper. - □ Turn off appliances or equipment that either uses inside air, blows out inside air or sucks in outside air, such as: - Gas stoves and gas fireplaces - Clothes dryers - Air conditioners - Bathroom and kitchen fans - Built in vacuum systems - $\hfill\square$ Turn down furnace thermostats to the minimum setting. - □ Leave all inside doors open. - Avoid using the telephone, except for emergencies, so that you can be contacted by emergency personnel. - □ Stay tuned to local radio for possible information updates or for further instructions. - □ Even if you see people outside do not leave until told to do so. - □ Remain indoors until further instructions are provided.

+If you are unable to follow these instructions, please notify emergency response personnel.

+4.6.4 Post Shelter-in-Place Instructions

+After the hazardous substance has passed through the area, emergency response personnel will contact all sheltered persons with instructions to:

+- □ Ventilate the building by opening all windows and doors. - □ Turn on fans, turn up thermostats, and furnace circulating fans. - □ Once the building is ventilated, return all heating, ventilating and other equipment to normal.

+Additional instructions may need to be provided based on the specifics of the emergency.